-The point of these questions is to ask how people focus their time while they work.
-OKRs effectively break down yearly and quarterly objectives for teams and employees.
-These objectives and goals are made to reflect not only the company’s mission, vision and values, but those of the employees as well.
+The point is to ask how people focus their time while they work.
+OKRs break down yearly and quarterly objectives for teams and employees.
+The company makes objectives and goals to reflect not only its mission, vision and values but also those of employees.

-To effectively generate objectives, achieve results and pull insights from the OKR process, here are six easy steps to kick things off:
+To generate objectives, achieve results and pull insights from OKRs, here are six easy steps to kick things off:

 - The company first designates two to five objectives for the year and each quarter.

-- Each team sets three to five objectives that are in line with the objectives that the leadership assigned for the company.
+- Each team sets three to five goals in line with the benchmarks the leadership assigned for the company.

-- Employees and managers come together to set up three to five objectives and key results that are aligned with what the team and company’s objectives are.
+- Employees and managers come together to set up three to five goals and key results to align with the team and the company’s objectives.

-- Both the managers and employees mutually agree that the OKRs are stretch goals that are not easily achievable.
-Thus, they shouldn’t be tied to annual employee performance reviews.
+- Both the managers and employees agree that the OKRs are stretch goals that are not easily achievable.
+Thus, they shouldn’t factor in annual employee performance reviews.

-- OKRs are made transparent throughout the company, so that everyone can hold each other accountable.
+- OKRs are transparent throughout the company so that everyone can hold each other accountable.
 This also gives everyone a sense of the bigger picture.

 - Employees evaluate their key results at the end of every quarter.

-By using OKRs to set goals and objectives for your organization, you can push forward your company’s productivity and sync up your vision, mission and values so that they’re more than just buzzwords.
-It’s already a popular method among some of the world’s biggest brands, so clearly it’s a strategy that can work for you, too.
+By using OKRs to set goals for your organization, you can push forward your company’s productivity and sync up your vision, mission and values so they’re more than just buzzwords.

-Imagine you’re the CEO of a hardware chain franchise, and you have a few stores that are located throughout the West Coast.
+Imagine you’re the CEO of a hardware chain franchise, and you have a few stores throughout the West Coast.
 As the CEO, you set the following two objectives: